 The world is changing – few people are retiring at 65 anymore.
 And looking at my network, few people actually want to retire at all.
-We also have the financial independence, retire early (FIRE) community in South Africa and many that resigned their high paying jobs since the 2019 Covid-19 pandemic.
+We also have the financial independence, retire early (FIRE) community in South Africa and many that resigned from their high-paying jobs since the 2019 Covid-19 pandemic.

 Below I would like to give my opinion on what I see happening and how things will play out.